google/bloaty/doc/how-bloaty-works.md

 ```

 I excerpted two symbols from the report.
 Between these two symbols, Bloaty has
-found seven distinct kinds of sections that contributed to these two symbols.
+found seven distinct kinds of data that contributed to these two symbols.
 If
 you wrote a tool that naively just parsed the symbol table, you would only find
-one of those seven.

-Let's take a survey of what Bloaty has found here.
+the first of these seven:

 1. `.text.`/`.data.rel.ro`: this is the data we obtain by simply following the
    symbol table entry.
 This is the primary code or data emitted by the function